RobertLeisner/CodingBasics/doc/OOP_Basic_principles/OOP_Basic_principles.md

 Object-oriented-programming (OOP) with C#
 ================

-# Object-oriented-programming versus functional programming
+# functional programming versus object oriented programming

 ## Functional programming

 The first programming languages were functional languages.
 All code is organized in methods which can be controlled with input parameters.
-This coding style is limited as complexer development tasks lead to methods calls with endless parameter list.
+This coding style is limited as complexer development tasks lead to methods calls with endless parameter lists.
 This makes the code less readable and difficult to test.

 One weekness of functional programming is that keeping a data state is difficult to implement.